rpmuller/ePubs/WesternPhilosophy.md

 God's omnipotence (which, one gathers, never happens).
-Every true proposition is either general, like "all men are mortal,'* in which case it states that one predicate implies another, or particular, like "Socrates is mortal/' in which case the predicate is contained in the subject, and the quality denoted by the predicate is part of the notion of the substance denoted by the subject.
+Every true proposition is either general, like "all men are mortal,'* in which case it states that one predicate implies another, or particular, like "Socrates is mortal," in which case the predicate is contained in the subject, and the quality denoted by the predicate is part of the notion of the substance denoted by the subject.
 Whatever happens to Socrates can be asserted in a sentence in which "Socrates" is the subject and the words describing the